Chris Barnwell: College

-Professional Baseball Career
+Professional baseball career

 Milwaukee Brewers

 Barnwell was drafted by the Milwaukee Brewers in the 25th round of the 2001 Major League Baseball draft.
 He began the 2001 season at the Milwaukee Brewers' rookie league affiliate, the Ogden Raptors.
 He was awarded the Coaches Award in 2001.
 He started 2002 at their Single-A Beloit Snappers, and was promoted to their High-A High Desert Mavericks during the season.
 Barnwell played at the Brewers Double-A Huntsville Stars during 2003 and 2004, and the beginning of 2005.
 Early in the season, he was promoted to the Triple-A Nashville Sounds.
 He started the 2006 season in Nashville before being called up to Milwaukee to make his major league debut on June 20, 2006, becoming the first Flagler baseball player to reach the Major Leagues.
 He played in thirteen games for the Brewers before returning to the Sounds.
 He spent the remainder of the 2006 season and the entire 2007 season at Nashville.
 He became a free agent after the 2007 season.